PurpleGuitar/python-kickstart-project/readme.md

 VSCode has been configured for several actions:

 -   Run and debug `main.py` with and without tracing.
 -   Discover, run, and debug your unit tests in the "Testing" view.

 # Troubleshooting

+If VSCode doesn't seem to be picking up your modules, you may need to use the command "Python: select interpreter" to select the one in the project's virtual environment directory: `./.venv/bin/python`

-If you need to force an update to the virtual environment, just `touch requirements.txt`.
-The next `make` command will call `pip` to re-process dependencies.
+If you need to force an update to the project dependencies, you can `touch requirements.txt` and then execute any `make` command, e.g. `make .venv`, to detect the change and update the dependencies.

-If you need to force a rebuild of the virtual environment from scratch, you can delete it using `make clean`.
-The next `make` command will re-create it.
+If you need to force a rebuild of the virtual environment from scratch, you can delete it using `make clean`, and then execute any `make` command, e.g. `make .venv`, to re-create the virtual environment.